-Athens, Greece – State repression in Greece is thousands of years old, but modern state repression has its roots in anti-communist policies in the 1920s, the World War II US-imposed Marshall Plan, and a seven year military dictatorship that ended in 1974.
+Athens, Greece – While state repression in Greece is thousands of years old, modern Greek state repression has its roots in anti-communist and anti-anarchist policies from the 1920s, the World War II U.S.-imposed Marshall Plan, and a seven-year military dictatorship that ended in 1974.
 With the recent high-profile cases of political prisoners Tasos Theofilou and Irianna in Greece, Unicorn Riot is taking a deeper look into the repression that anarchists and anti-authoritarians have faced in Greece.

-In part 2 of our political prisoners in Greece, we continue hearing from Greek activist and writer Panagiotis Koustas, who joins us to discuss some important history on the targeting of the “Left” in Greece.
+In part 2 of our feature on political prisoners in Greece, we continue hearing from Greek activist and writer Panagiotis Koustas, who joins us to discuss some important history on the targeting of anarchists, anti-authoritarians, and autonomous groups in Greece.

 ROOTS OF REPRESSION

 EKTOPISMOS & IDIONYMON